spotinst/help/src/docs/ocean/release-notes/README.md

 * **OCN-002: May 1, 2024:**
-Spot has introduced a new Ocean label, `spotinst.io/azure-premium-storage,` injected on every node in a node pool that supports premium storage.
-Once you define this label on a workload that requires premium storage, it enables the pods to be provisioned on the most appropriate nodes for the workload.
+Spot has introduced a new Ocean label, `spotinst.io/azure-premium-storage,` which is injected on every node in a node pool that supports premium storage.
+Once you define this label on a workload that requires premium storage, the pods can be provisioned on the most appropriate nodes for the workload.
 [Learn More...](https://docs.spot.io/ocean/features/labels-and-taints) (edited)